MatthewKosloski/torrey/README.md

 cd e2e
 ```

-3. Run the test script:
+3. From the `e2e` directory, run the test script:

 ```sh
 bash _run_all_tests.sh